Do Go On - 345 - Dame Julie Andrews

 You're also going straight for male names, which is very interesting.

-I think everyone I just said was a male name as well.
+I just said was a male name as well.

-Yeah, I normally,
+Yeah, I normally, E.F.

-EF is Ella Fitzgerald often.
+is Ella Fitzgerald often.

 Okay.

-like I get stumped there.
+I don't normally feel like I could get stumped there.

-Anyway, next one
+Anyway, next one comes from Drew Foresburg.

-very close to a DE.
+Very close to a DE.

-fortress of the mole people how would you try to infiltrate human society i'm asking for a friend
+how would you try to infiltrate human society?

-obviously this is not misdirection.
+This is not misdirection.

 and I'm trying to infiltrate human society.